Skip to main content

 You may think the following statements are evidence that a rock is possibly a meteorite:

-However, many normal terrestrial rocks have these properties, including basalt (aka black lava rock) which is a very common normal terrestrial rock in southern Idaho and the Pacific Northwest.
+However, many normal terrestrial rocks have these properties, including basalt (aka black lava rock), which is a very common normal terrestrial rock in southern Idaho and the Pacific Northwest.
 Basalt is erupted from volcanoes, and there were many in geologically recent time here.
 You can see remnants of basalt and other volcanic rocks from the hills above Mountain Home to the canyons of the Snake, Bruneau, Owyhee, Malheur, and Payette rivers.
 Earth rocks have a wide variety of appearances and compositions, so a “weird” rock is not necessarily a meteorite.

 Our geologists may be able to identify the sample from the photo and determine whether additional inspection is warranted.
 Thanks for your cooperation.

 If you still think you have a meteorite, please check out Arizona State University’s Identifying Meteorites webpage.
-ASU has a highly regarded planetary geology program, and has faculty with research interests in that area.
+ASU has a highly regarded planetary geology program and has faculty with research interests in that area.

 This Washington University of St. Louis meteorite webpage has photos and explanations of why the many rocks submitted to them are meteorwrongs.

-There is a nice display of meteorites at the Idaho Museum Mineral & Geology, at the Old Penitentiary in east Boise.
+There is a nice display of meteorites at the Idaho Museum of Mineral & Geology, at the Old Penitentiary in east Boise.
 Visit the Idaho Museum website for more information.